 In it, he describes the Tate Modern as yet another ‘visitor attraction that reifies the ever-widening gulf between have and have-nots’ and the new extension as a ‘life size model of what an art gallery would be should our culture have need of one’.
 His argument was that since Duchamp∅, the art object has lost it’s ‘meaningfully unique’ status, thus doesn’t require a ‘unique place, time and space’ in which to exist.

 ∅.
 Will Self lists Duchamp’s artworks of this nature, including Boîte-en-valise (1935-1940)† (A collection of photographic reproductions and miniatures of sixty-nine of Duchamp’s favourite works labeled in a monotonous manner and packed neatly into said valise).
 The work was sold via subscription throughout the USA (I read somewhere that three hundred and twelve were made and sold [the first twenty-two assembled by the artist]).
-I imagine this must have felt to him something akin to making the first ever artists’ website, something few of us have managed to do wholeheartedly.
+I imagine this must have felt to him something akin to making the first ever artists’ website.

 ∝ On the one hand I love the idea that metaphorically art could be poetry (as it is so hard to distinguish what is art), but also it is too romantic, too definable.
 Maybe we can make a new poetry.
 Or maybe we are doing it already!]

-Resides in The World of Normally Cultured People (known by the art world as The Public) whose children will never be able to afford to live in Central London (let alone rent studios there, ha ha).
-Characters in The World of Normally Cultured People see The Art World as a grossly excessive money-laundering scheme.
+Resides in The World of Cultured People (known by the art world as The Public).
+Characters in The World of Cultured People see The Art World as a grossly excessive money-laundering scheme.

 Resides both in The Art World and in The World of Normally Cultured People.
-Is neutral regarding sides, flips between the two worlds depending on his mood.
-(I hate talking about him, I always boiled with rage when people at art school would bring him up, ‘as if that was still relevant’ … maybe I should have credited the works instead of the man, as protagonists in their own right … too late.)
+Is neutral regarding sides, flips between the two worlds depending on their mood.
+(BOIL with rage when people bring him up, ‘as if that was still relevant’ … … too late.)